 South Florida Music COVID-19 Health and Safety Guidelines

 All health and safety guidelines are subject to change based on CDC recommendations and local/facility guidelines.
-Any Spring 2022 semester updates will be provided via email prior to taking effect.
+Any updates will be provided via email prior to taking effect.

 Due to the outbreak of the novel Coronavirus (COVID-19), South Florida Music is doing everything possible to protect you, your family, our staff, and community.
-To this extent, South Florida Music will be following the Center of Disease-Control (CDC) with regard to social distancing practices and sanitation.
+To this extent, South Florida Music will be following the recommendations of the Center of Disease-Control (CDC) with regard to preventative steps.
 Please note that all South Florida Music instructors are fully vaccinated.
 We ask that our families disclose any symptoms of or exposure to COVID-19.